BestTimesToVisit.com Logo

 activity

-Find a moment of local life and tranquility in Shymkent's Central Park, a sprawling green space beloved by residents.
-Rent a paddleboat on the lake, enjoy a leisurely stroll past blooming flowerbeds, or simply find a bench to people-watch and soak in the relaxed atmosphere, especially vibrant on weekend evenings.
+Find a slice of local life in Shymkent's sprawling Central Park, a beloved green lung for residents.
+Rent a paddleboat on the lake, enjoy a leisurely stroll under the shade of mature trees, or simply people-watch as families gather.
+It's the perfect spot to unwind and observe the rhythm of everyday Shymkent.

 Best time: Apr-Oct